Here’s your bath itinerary for what to see in 24 hours in Bath.

 Bath Itinerary for a longer visit?

-More time for your Bath trip?
+More than 24 hours in Bath?
 Lucky you!
-Here are a few more things you could add to a weekend itinerary for visiting Bath:
+Here are a few more things you could add to a 2-day weekend itinerary for visiting Bath:

-Thermae Bath Spa – In need of some pure indulgence?
+- In need of some pure indulgence?
 Why not enjoy the historic city of Bath with a mix of contemporary design as you relax at this gorgeous spa in the heart of the city.
-Read more here Bath Spa.

 Where to stay in Bath?